eea/eea.elasticsearch.river.rdf/README.rst

 1. Indexing RDFs given by their URIs
 2. Indexing triples retrieved from a SPARQL endpoint, through SELECT queries
 3. Indexing triples retrieved from a SPARQL endpoint, through CONSTRUCT queries
+4. Indexing triples retrieved from a SPARQL endpoint, through DESCRIBE queries
-4. Customizable index and type names
+5. Customizable index and type names
-5. Blacklist of unnecessary properties
+6. Blacklist of unnecessary properties
-6. Whitelist of required properties
+7. Whitelist of required properties
-7. Normalization of properties from different namespaces
+8. Normalization of properties from different namespaces
-8. Normalization of missing properties
+9. Normalization of missing properties

 Indexing
 ========